tests-always-included/wick/formulas/hostname/README.md

 Hostname
 ========

 Sets the hostname and domain.
 Supports templates.
-Can automatically update the hostname on network connections.
+Can automatically update the hostname when network connections are made.

     wickFormula hostname [--dynamic] HOSTNAME